MOEAFramework/MOEAFramework/docs/listOfProblems.md

 ## Problem Wrappers

 Problem wrappers modify or extend existing problems, typically in an effort to make the problem more challenging.
+You can define your own wrapper by extending `ProblemWrapper`, or use one of the built-in wrappers listed below.

 ### Scaling Objectives